JSchlensok/UdonPred-Benchmarking/README.md

 This repository contains the code used to produce data and figures for [UdonPred](https://github.com/JSchlensok/udonpred).

+Please note that it is still under active development.

 **Getting started**
 1. Clone repository
 2. `uv venv && uv sync`